HuynhTanPhatT/Hotel-Booking-Demand-Cancellation-Analysis-/README.md

     - They prefer flexibility: booked early to secure their spot, with no deposit involed, they do not need to pay any fees until check-in.
     - Additionally, they could easily to cancel or alter their reservation if something unexpected or find a better deals.

-=> **`The no Deposit policy, with Early-Bird behavior drives "book early - cancel easily", resulting in high cancellation rates among long-window bookings.`**
+=> **`The No Deposit policy, with Early-Bird behavior drives "book early - cancel easily", resulting in high cancellation rates among long-window bookings.`**

 ## III.
 Operation Analysis
 <img width="1303" height="730" alt="image" src="https://github.com/user-attachments/assets/9d4516fa-2459-472a-975e-e7f54959926f" />